 Synopsis of Program

-DPI is providing approximately 20 grants of $10,000 each to support Wisconsin educators with high-quality educational materials.
+CESA 4 is providing approximately 24 grants of $10,000 each to support Wisconsin educators through WISELearn.
 Materials will be shared for others to use as Open Educational Resources (OER) via WISELearn.
 All applicants must be Wisconsin public school districts or CESAs partnered with a consortium of schools.
 There are two different types of innovation grants, which are detailed below.

 The first type of grant supports ELA, Math, and Science in professional learning for and implementation of these instructional materials for Wisconsin public educators.
 Teachers deserve high-quality instructional materials and ongoing support to implement those materials.
 Mounting evidence suggests that providing teachers with access to high-quality, standards-aligned instructional materials and curriculum-based professional learning can result in improvement in student outcomes, making this a research-based school improvement strategy.
 Learn more about this research here.